felixlu/awesome-stars/topics.md

 - [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.
 - [django-cms/django-cms](https://github.com/django-cms/django-cms) - The easy-to-use and developer-friendly enterprise CMS powered by Django
 - [apache/dubbo](https://github.com/apache/dubbo) - The java implementation of Apache Dubbo.
 An RPC and microservice framework.
-- [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web data plane API and microservices framework for Python developers, with a focus on reliability, correctness, and performance at scale.
+- [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web API and microservices framework for Python developers, with an emphasis on reliability and performance at scale.
 - [HelloZeroNet/ZeroNet](https://github.com/HelloZeroNet/ZeroNet) - ZeroNet - Decentralized websites using Bitcoin crypto and BitTorrent network
 - [NetEase/Dagger](https://github.com/NetEase/Dagger) - a Web UI autotest framework based on Selenium and TestNg

 ## webapp

+- [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) - A fancy self-hosted monitoring tool
 - [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Yao is an all-in-one application engine that enables developers to create web apps, REST APIs, business applications, and more, with AI as a development partner.
 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.